Swollen Hands: 9 Possible Causes (& How to Treat)

 Severe dengue infection can lead to complications like acute kidney injury or hemolytic uremic syndrome, both of which may cause swollen hands, fever, red or purple skin spots, reduced urine output, nausea, confusion, and blood in the urine.

-What to do: Treatment for hemolytic uremic syndrome must be done in a hospital and may include blood transfusions, blood pressure medications, or dialysis.
+How to treat: Treatment for hemolytic uremic syndrome must be done in a hospital and may include blood transfusions, blood pressure medications, or dialysis.

 Acute kidney injury also requires hospital care, where IV fluids, medications, or dialysis may be needed.